bitcoin-dev-project/rust-for-bitcoiners/rust-for-bitcoiners-2/plan.md

 Memory allocation in depth by building a graph data structure using Rust.

-**Assignment**: Bitcoin blockchain privacy analysis by linking transactions using graph datastructure.
+**Assignment**: Bitcoin blockchain privacy analysis by linking transactions using graph data structures.

 ### Module 7